On the complete classification of the unitary N=2 minimal superconformal field theories: Gannon's Classification of Partition Functions

 where here

 is the partition function of the Ising model (see e.g.~\cite{Ginsparg1988}), and $Z_R$ is the partition function of the boson on the circle given in equation~\eqref{Z_R} with $l=4$.

 We note that the second partition function is that of the diagonal model.
 The first partition function belongs to a self-mirror-symmetric model, and the second and third, and the fourth and fifth partition functions belong to mirror symmetry pairs.
-Again the mirror symmetry is realised via $T$-duality, by interchanging $Z_{R}$ and $Z_{\frac{1}{R}}$; on the level of primary states it acts on the left-hand representations by mapping the primary state $|\text{Ising}\rangle\otimes|Q,\overline{Q}\rangle$ to $|\text{Ising}\rangle\otimes|-Q,\overline{Q}\rangle$, and similarly on the right-hand representations.
+On the level of primary states mirror symmetry acts on the left-hand representations by mapping the primary state $|\text{Ising}\rangle\otimes|Q,\overline{Q}\rangle$ to $|\text{Ising}\rangle\otimes|-Q,\overline{Q}\rangle$, and similarly on the right-hand representations.
+This induces the transformation $K_c\mapsto K_{-c}$ on the $U(1)$ characters.
+On the self-mirror-symmetric model and the first mirror symmetry pair, mirror symmetry is realised via $T$-duality, by interchanging $Z_{R}$ and $Z_{\frac{1}{R}}$.